 Give back?
 It takes time for us to write these guides.
 As such, we’ll appreciate if you can book through our affiliate links, at no extra cost to you!

-Here are other tips for your trip to Kapas Island:
+Tips for your trip to Kapas Island

 There’s really no high-peak season in Kapas Island, but if you’re going on a long weekend (including days where Thursday or Tuesday is a holiday and people take a leave in-between) make sure to book the bus tickets and rooms in advance.